gardenlinux/gardenlinux/tests/README.md

 Firecracker tests are designed to run directly on your platform.
 Currently, AMD64 and ARM64 architectures are supported **without any further cross platform support**.

-**Notes**:
+> [!NOTE]
-Firecracker is currently limited to Linux base platforms only.
+> Firecracker is currently limited to Linux base platforms only.
 Additionally, hardware acceleration is needed.
 Make sure, `/dev/kvm` is usable.

 Use the following test configuration: